nilaybostan/ProtoDUNE-VD-Beam-Analysis/README.md

 1) ifbeamreader.py

-it can be run using the command below:
+the code only gives the TOF values from ifbeam database, it can be run using the command below:

 in interactive Python: